Liana2021/LianasJune2021Website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Māori (Ngāti Kuia, Rangitāne o Wairau, Ngāti Koata) scholar who draws from sociological and philosophical perspectives to enable decolonial transformation in education.
-My research interests include: 1) settler colonialism and structural racism in schools, 2) land education to redefine race relations, and 3) curriculum development through school-iwi partnerships.
+I am a Māori scholar (Ngāti Kuia, Rangitāne o Wairau, Ngāti Koata) lecturer at the School of Education at Victoria University of Wellington.
+I draw from sociological and philosophical perspectives in my work focussing on decolonial transformation in education.
+My research interests include land education and settler colonialism and structural racism in schools.

-I was a secondary school English and Social Studies teacher for 11 years and am currently a Lecturer in the Faculty of Education at Victoria University of Wellington.
+I was a secondary school English and Social Studies teacher for 11 years before pursuing postdoctoral study .
 Before I was a postdoctoral research fellow for a Marsden project: *He Taonga te Wareware: Remembering and Forgetting New Zealand’s Colonial Past*.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.